hudochenkov/postcss-sorting/README.md

 #### Grouping

-Using array of arrays for `sort-order` separate content into groups by empty line.
+Using an array of arrays for `sort-order` separate content into groups by an empty line.

 Example: `{ "sort-order": [ [ "margin", "padding" ], [ "border", "background" ] ] }`